 - A maximum of one student applicant per faculty advisor will be allowed.

-- Students must be enrolled in an accredited DDS/DMD or hygiene program in a dental (health-associated) institution within the USA.
+- Students must be enrolled in an accredited DDS/DMD, combined DDS/PhD program or hygiene program in a dental (health-associated) institution within the USA.

 - Students must be sponsored by a faculty member at that institution.